lrainsun/lrainsun.github.io/_posts/2019-10-29-time-drift.md

   * The hardware clock can be set from the BIOS setup screen or from whatever operating system is running
   * It keeps track of time when the system is turned off but is not used when the system is running.

-As time is so important, so how to synchonize time?
+As time is so important, so how to synchronize time?
 NTP is the most often used protocol.

 # NTP (Network Time Protocol)